Everything You Need to Know About Student Energy Bills

 Step 1: Take meter readings

-Moving into your new student house can be stressful, but you mustn’t forget to take meter readings.
+Moving into your new student house can be stressful, but you must not forget to take meter readings.

 You’ll need to find and read the electricity and gas meters when you move in.
 Make a note of the readings because you’ll need to give them to your energy supplier.